LinuxForHealth/health-patterns/services/nlp-insights/README.md

 ## Static code checking
 The project uses a combination of flake8, pylint, and mypy to detect static code problems.
 The configuration is defined in `setup.cfg`.
-These checks can be run as a build task (this will also run unit tests)
+These checks can be run as a build task (this will also run unit tests).
 `./gradlew checkSource`